 Bullet journal tropical leaves monthly spread

-As you could probably guess, the first spread after the cover page is a monthly spread, and this month is no exception.
+As you can probably guess, the first spread after the cover page is a monthly spread, and this month is no exception.

 Right after the monthly spread, I like to place a habit tracker page in my bullet journal.